 Martin Luther King Jr. Day is a federal holiday celebrated annually, honoring the late Reverend, Dr. Martin Luther King, Junior.
 The holiday is observed each January on the third Monday, near the day of his actual birth, January 15.
-Approximately one third of all employers grant their employees leave on Martin Luther King Jr. Day.
+Approximately 30% of non-federal employers give workers the holiday off (updated stat and link 1/16/2012).

 Although King was assassinated in 1968, the holiday was not officially introduced until 1983.
 The campaign to honor this leader in nonviolent civil rights activism started not long after his death.
 Michigan Representative, John Conyers introduced the bill to Congress that would make King’s birthday a federal holiday.
 The bill was voted on by the House of Representatives in 1979; however it lacked the number of votes needed to pass by five.
 Opponents believed a paid holiday for government employees would be too pricey and many believed the holiday would be unprecedented given that King never held a public office, unlike those honored with a federal holiday before him.